 Use of collapsible bollards or concrete barriers to prevent unauthorized vehicular access

 It should be noted that national and local regulations should be consulted to ensure the use of compliant security features.
 For example, the use of anti-climb paint may require the installation of a visible sign warning that it has been applied to a tower structure.
 Guideline G1109 Theft and Vandalism Deterrents [33] provides further useful suggestions on the measures that can be incorporated into AtoN design to reduce the potential impacts of wilful damage.
 Guideline G1091 Bird Deterrents and Bird Fouling Solutions [34] similarly describes methods of deterring birds from nesting or congregating at AtoN sites.

+Emergency PreparednesS (or Resilience with EP as part of that topics)

 Design OUTPUT